MultiGA: Leveraging Multi-Source Seeding in Genetic Algorithms: Methodology

 \subsection{Recombination}

 To generate new candidates, we employ an LLM-based crossover operator using the same independent LLM $E$.
 Given two parent solutions, $E$ is provided with all task information along with the parent solutions and is prompted to synthesize a child that integrates the strengths of both.
 Unlike traditional token-level crossover rules, this operator leverages the generative capacity of LLMs to perform semantic recombination.
-The resulting offspring are diverse yet coherent, inheriting useful attributes from each parent while overcoming the constraints of rule-based recombination strategies.
+The resulting offspring are diverse yet coherent, inheriting useful attributes from each parent while overcoming the constraints of rule-based recombination strategies. \footnote{An interactive demo of the MultiGA framework is available at \url{https://anonymous.4open.science/w/multiga-8771/}}